godot-dimensions/g4mf/specification/parts/asset.md

 The `"extensionsUsed"` property is an array of strings that defines the extensions used in the file.
 This property is optional and defaults to an empty array.

 If an extension is used in `"extensions"` anywhere in the file, or in `"extensionsRequired"`, it MUST be listed here.

+### Extension Dependencies

+The `"extensionDependencies"` property is an object that maps extension names to arrays of extension names that they depend on.
+This property is optional and defaults to an empty object.

+If an extension inhibits the ability of another extension to function correctly, it MUST be listed here, except if both are already listed in `"extensionsRequired"`.
+If an extension is listed here, it MUST also be listed in `"extensionsUsed"`.
+If an implementation supports an extension, but does not support one of its dependencies, the implementation SHOULD ignore the data of that extension, treating the file as if the extension was not present.

+The dependency only needs to be defined when an extension prevents another from functioning correctly if an implementation only supports the base extension:

+- For example, if an audio emitter extension needs to emit audio in a format not defined by the base extension, and another extension provides the audio data without a fallback, then the dependency SHOULD look like `{ "EXT_audio_emitter": ["EXT_audio_ogg_vorbis"] }`, and `EXT_audio_ogg_vorbis` would define in its specification that it should be listed as a dependency of `EXT_audio_emitter` when no fallback audio is present.
+This way, if an implementation supports `EXT_audio_emitter` but not `EXT_audio_ogg_vorbis`, and there is no fallback audio data, it would not load the audio emitter data, preventing broken audio emitters with no audio to play.

+- For example, if an audio processing graph extension uses emitters and extends their functionality, then the dependency could look like `{ "EXT_audio_graph": ["EXT_audio_emitter"] }`, however so long as the emitters can work with fallback data, this does not need to be defined.
+As long as the existence of `EXT_audio_graph` does not inhibit the functionality of `EXT_audio_emitter` when `EXT_audio_graph` is not supported, implementations are allowed to ignore `EXT_audio_graph` data and still load `EXT_audio_emitter` data.

 ### Generator